-It’s National World Honey Bee Day!
-Celebrate These Bees That Help Our Farms and Orchards!
+It’s World Bee Day!
+Please Help Your Young Reader Celebrate These Bountiful Beauties That Help Our Farms and Orchards!

-In the posting that I read, it mentioned that the day celebrates not just beekeepers, but honey lovers and all things blooming.
+That is celebrated as National Honey Bee Day that touts not just beekeepers, but honey lovers and all things blooming.

 Much has been written in the past few years about the collapse of hives and what that portends for humans.
 Besides being an early warning system for us, their pollinating proclivities are necessary for many plants to both produce and continue thriving.